bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 | 5      | CSS Enhancements | CSS variables, selectors, publishing to GH pages                                       |

 ## Virtual Classes

+Here are the lesson plans for this week's virtual classes:

 * [Virtual Class 02.1](./02.1-REQUIRED.md)